influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.8/monitoring/v1/probe.md

 withJobName(jobName)
 ```

-The job name assigned to scraped metrics by default.
+"The job name assigned to scraped metrics by default."

 ### fn spec.withModule